freqtrade/freqtrade/docs/includes/pairlists.md

 `number_assets` defines the maximum number of pairs returned by the pairlist. `max_rank` will determine the maximum rank used in creating/filtering the pairlist.
 It's expected that some coins within the top `max_rank` marketcap will not be included in the resulting pairlist since not all pairs will have active trading pairs in your preferred market/stake/exchange combination.

 `refresh_period` setting defines the period (in seconds) at which the marketcap rank data will be refreshed.
 Defaults to 86,400s (1 day).
 The pairlist cache (`refresh_period`) is applicable on both generating pairlists (first position in the list) and filtering instances (not the first position in the list).

+`categories`  settings this defines takes the list of coins from a category on coingecko. (https://www.coingecko.com/en/categories).
+Defaults to [].
+If you choose a wrong category string the Plugin will print the categories you that you can choose from on coingecko.
+Category is the id of the category so e.g. https://www.coingecko.com/en/categories/layer-1 -> `layer-1` would be the category.
+You can pass in a list `["layer-1", "meme-token"]` is possible if you choose to.

 #### AgeFilter